 Reorienting an assembly adds cycle time without adding value.
 It also increases the cost of the fixtures.
 And, instead of a SCARA or Cartesian robot, assemblers may need a more expensive six-axis robot.

 For similar reasons, parts should be designed to stay in place after they are installed by the robot.
 Better still, parts can be designed with snap fits, eliminating the need for fastening, welding or bonding later.
 In addition, because robots cannot move with the same repeatability as dedicated, “hard” automation, parts should have self-aligning features, such as lips or chamfers, to help the robot insert them.

-"One of the first things to consider when you're designing an assembly is, ‘Do the components want to go together?'" says Phil Baratti, applications engineering manager with EPSON Robots (Carson, CA).
-"If you have to force parts to fit when they should just fall into place, then you can have trouble with automated assembly."
+“One of the first things to consider when you’re designing an assembly is, ‘Do the components want to go together?’” says Phil Baratti, applications engineering manager with Epson Robots.
+“If you have to force parts to fit when they should just fall into place, then you can have trouble with automated assembly.”

-Eric Jacobs, director of marketing at Adept Technology Inc. (Livermore, CA), says the part material can be a concern with robotic assembly.
+The part material can also be a concern with robotic assembly.
 Flexible parts are less attractive for robotic handling, because they require special fixturing and grippers.
 Flexible parts are more difficult to feed, as well.
 Parts with cosmetic surfaces, or parts made of fragile materials, could be damaged by grippers.

 How well the parts are made can also be an issue.
 “Robots are flexible.
 They can be changed to assemble different products.
 But that doesn’t necessarily mean they can compensate for inconsistent parts,” Baratti points out.
 “If you have one part that is manufactured to a tolerance of 0.01 inch and another part that is made to a tolerance of 0.005 inch, you’re going to have problems getting that product to assemble.”